-A hefty dose of mold resistant silicone (we are passionate about fighting mold) went exactly above the window trim (for the drip cap to sit on)
+A hefty dose of mold resistant silicone (I am passionate about fighting mold) went exactly above the window trim (for the drip cap to sit on)

 and the edge cap was pushed firmly against it.
 (The black paper you see is window flashing.)